catppuccin/powerpoint-slides/README.md

 ## Usage

+This package provides both Themes (.thmx) and PowerPoint Templates (.potx).
+For each color scheme, there is a standard version that uses similar colors to the default PowerPoint theme colors, and a Rainbow variant which uses Red, Peach, Yellow, Green, Sky and Mauve.

 1. Download and install the [Jellee font](https://www.fontsquirrel.com/fonts/jellee)
-2. Clone this repository locally
+1. Clone this repository locally
+1. To install Templates (.potx):
-3. Go to the folder where PowerPoint themes are located
+	1. Go to the folder where custom PowerPoint templates are located
 		- macOS: `~/Library/Group Containers/UBF8T346G9.Office/User Content/Templates`
 		- Windows: `~/Documents/Custom Office Templates`
-4. Copy the entire `Catppuccin` folder there
+	1. Copy the entire `Catppuccin` folder there
+1. To install Themes (.thmx):
+	1. Go to the folder where custom Office Themes are located
+		- Windows: `%APPDATA%/Microsoft/Templates/Document Themes`
+		- Mac: you can find it by trying to save a new Theme and seeing which folder opens in Finder
+	1. Copy the contents of the `Themes` folder there

 ## 💝 Thanks to